 They had a narrow waist as well as a great V-taper, but they had a lot of meat in their quads, enough to make their knees seem like that of a normal person’s.

-It’s been a long time since the 70s, but these guys taught us lessons like nobody else and we’re inspired by them every day.
+It’s been a long time since the 70s, but these guys taught us lessons on building an aesthetic body like nobody else and we’re inspired by them every day.

-The first thing you need to know about an aesthetically pleasing body is that it won’t simply appear out of nowhere.
+The first thing you need to know about an aesthetic body is that it won’t simply appear out of nowhere.
 You have to eat the right things at the right time to get it, and you’ll need to train hard as well.